juliandunn/chef-style-guide/README.md

 Constructs to Avoid
 -------------------

+* `node.set` / `normal_attributes` - Avoid using attributes at normal precedence since they are set directly on the node object itself, rather than implied (computed) at runtime.
 * `node.set_unless` - Can lead to weird behavior if the node object had something set.
 Avoid unless altogether necessary (one example where it's necessary is in `node['postgresql']['server']['password']`)
 * `if node.run_list.include?("foo")` i.e. branching in recipes based on what's in the node's run list.
 Better and more readable to use a feature flag and set its precedence appropriately.
 * `node['foo']['bar']` i.e. setting normal attributes without specifying precedence.
 This is deprecated in Chef 11, so either use `node.set['foo']['bar']` to replace its precedence in-place or choose the precedence to suit.